 “Nothing,” he said eventually.
 “Just…thanks.
 Again.”

-“You’ve got great timing, actually,” Tony said, looking slightly uncomfortable.
+“You’ve actually got great timing, in a way,” Tony said, looking slightly uncomfortable.
 “I was going to turn the reactor power on tonight—hook it up to the grid.
 Provide the surrounding three blocks with free power.
 It’s gonna be a nice little light show; Pepper will come by too, so you can meet her, she’ll get a thrill out of that.”

 “We gonna have Coulson chasing you down again?”